 The Annishinaabe People were the creators of visual and symbolic art – the silent language.
 It was an approach to sharing the teaching, the stories and legends, the dreams, and most of all, the visions that were given to the “Sham ah” (Annishinaabe word meaning to feed).
 The Artists had a special place as healers, because the creations of symbolism and the artwork itself represented a response to the surroundings of nature, which had a spiritual purpose.
 The Artists were the closes to that realm of the spirit world, as time meant nothing while the process of creating was happening.
 Join Victoria McIntosh in this exploration of the silent language.

-(Day One) Lower Fort Garry and The Signing of Treaty 1: October 4th Workshop at Lower Fort Garry (off site)
+(ONE DAY) Lower Fort Garry and The Signing of Treaty 1: October 4th Workshop at Lower Fort Garry (off site)

-(Day Two) The Turtle Lodge: Giigewigamig Traditional Healing Centre: October 5th workshop at Sagkeeng, MB (off site, bus leaves Hotel at 7:30 am)
+(ONE DAY) The Turtle Lodge: Giigewigamig Traditional Healing Centre: October 5th workshop at Sagkeeng, MB (off site, bus leaves Hotel at 7:30 am)